Skip to main content

 2025.04.08 Reported: Trump plans to fine migrants $998 a day for failing to leave after deportation order - Reuters

 Reuters reports that, "the Trump administration plans to fine immigrants under deportation orders up to $998 a day if they fail to leave the United States and to seize their property if they do not pay."
-The fines stem from 8 USC 1324d, a 1996 law that was enforced for the first time in 2018 by the first Trump administration against nine immigrants.
+The fines stem from 8 USC section 1324d, a 1996 provision that was enforced for the first time in 2018 by the first Trump administration against nine immigrants.
 "The Trump administration plans to apply the penalties retroactively for up to five years" and "is also considering seizing the property of immigrants who do not pay the fines."
-CBP is responsible for handling the issue of penalties, property seizures, and the sale of assets.
+Customs and Border Protection (CBP) is responsible for handling penalties, property seizures, and the sale of assets.

 View Document